-If you are planning to buy an air conditioner, then you need to be aware of the technical aspects of the air conditioner.
-You should also try to get various other tips that can help you choose the perfect air conditioner for your home or office.
-Before you choose the brand of the air conditioner, you must know the parameters, that you need to consider for buying air conditioners.
-How to buy air conditioners can be a simple task, once you compare the different air conditioners on the basis of the points that I have mentioned below
+If you are planning to buy an air conditioner, then you need to be aware of the technical aspects of the system.
+Before you choose the brand of the air conditioner, compare the different air conditioners on the basis of the criteria mentioned below:

 Buying An Air Conditioner: Prepare Beforehand

 Once you are determined and ready with your budget to buy an air conditioner, understand what is a priority for you in terms of your household needs and lifestyle.

 Check Out the Dimensions Of the Room

 One of the obvious factors that you must have already thought of is the location of the air conditioner.
 Generally, it may be the bedroom, drawing room or the study room.
 Wherever you plan to install the air conditioner, remember to carefully analyze the measurements of the room.

 Depending on the area of your room, you can decide the air conditioner that you wish to buy.
 For rooms of the small area, a small or medium-size air conditioner would suffice the need, but if the room is too large then a small air conditioner won’t be able to provide the required cooling or it may take longer than usual to cool the bigger rooms.
 For example, if the area to be cooled is nearly 250 to 300 square feet, then an air conditioner of capacity 7,000 BTU per hour is needed.
 You can ask the dealer and even check out the energy capacity of the air conditioner on your own (mentioned in manuals/handbooks).